 How can I find out more?

 - If you have not already done so, we strongly recommend that you come to one of our open events.
-You can find out more on the back page, and we recommend that you book a session.
+You can find out more in the events section of the website

-- You can chat online on our website, and you can also call us free on 0800 28 18 42 or email email@example.com
+- You can chat online and you can also call us free on 0800 28 18 42 or email email@example.com

 - It is easy to apply for our courses online on this website.